Joel Owsley Cheek: Early life

 Cheek was born on December 8, 1852, in Burkesville, Kentucky.
 He attended Transylvania University in 1868.

 Career

 Cheek began his career as a school teacher for two years.
 He subsequently became a peripatetic salesman for the Webb Wholesale Grocery Company Tennessee and Kentucky.
 Cheek invested in the company, and it became known as Cheek, Webb & Co.

 With investors L. T. Webb, J. J. Norton and J. W. Neal, Cheek opened a coffee shop in Downtown Nashville in 1901.
 They persuaded the owners of the Maxwell House Hotel to serve their coffee, and they use the name of the hotel as their coffee brand.
 They began using the slogan "good to the last drop" in 1917.
 In 1928, Cheek sold the brand to Postum Co. for $42 million; it was subsequently purchased by General Foods.
 However, he was featured in Maxwell House advertisements until his death.

 Philanthropy

-Cheek gave away much of his fortune to educational institutions, civic improvement campaigns, recognized charities and other worthy causes."
+He served on the Board of Trustees for the George Peabody College for Teachers (now part of Vanderbilt University) and contributed liberally to the institution.
+Additionally, he founded the Nashville Conservatory of Music.